Real Name | Andrew Locklan Ladd |

 - Andrew Ladd's relationship status is Married (Brandy Johnson)

-- Which school did Andrew Ladd go to?
-Andrew Ladd attended Maple Ridge Secondary
+- Where did Andrew Ladd go to school?
+Andrew Ladd is a graduate of Maple Ridge Secondary

-- Andrew Ladd's kids are Locklan Joseph Ladd, Andy Ladd
+- Andrew Ladd kids names are Locklan Joseph Ladd, Andy Ladd

 FAQ